touchlab/SKIE/README.md

 ```

 `group` and `from` can be freely mixed together and repeated multiple times.
-The file format is identical to `build/swiftgen/config.json` which contains a JSON encoding all applied configuration.
+The file format is identical to `build/co.touchlab.skie/config.json` which contains a JSON encoding all applied configuration.

 ## Experimental features

-Experimental features are not ready for production use because they are not fully implemented.
+Experimental features are not fully implemented yet and have a high risk of introducing compilation errors.

-Experimental features can be enabled using Gradle configuration via `ConfigurationKeys.ExperimentalFeatures.Enabled(true)`.
+Experimental features can be enabled using Gradle configuration via `ExperimentalFeatures.Enabled(true)`.
 There are also the `ExperimentalFeatures.Enabled` and `ExperimentalFeatures.Disabled` annotations.
-Note that some features may require additional configuration to work properly.
+Some features may require additional configuration to work properly.